 Alison and I had a great chat… and for once I didn’t try to have a sprint finish, although I think we both picked up the pace slightly when we got to the final 500m.

 In the finish queue, someone asked me what time I had and I glanced at my watch: 26:33.
 I was really surprised.
 I had been so busy chatting that I hadn’t looked at my watch at all when I was running and had assumed that our pace was much slower.

 Later on, I received the official results email:

 A second faster than I expected (I don’t think I paused my Garmin very promptly!)
 There are 4 parkruns left this year.
 I think a PB might be too much to ask for, but I think with some sensible eating and regular training then a season’s best (SB) might be a possibility.

 New Team SOAS kit

 Yesterday evening, I saw something very exciting on Facebook:

 Oh my!
 I am so excited to see the 2016 SOAS Ambassador kit!
 I can’t wait until this stuff arrives.
 Fingers crossed that it’s here in time for my first tri of the season 🙂

 Today, Stu and I went out for a bike ride with Abi.
-We met Abi on our last Embrace Sports holiday – she was doing the running camp whilst we were there for triathlon.
+We met Abi on our last Embrace Sports holiday – she was doing the running camp whilst we were there for the triathlon camp.
 Anyway, Abi has come over to the dark side and has bought a bike so that she can get ready for her first triathlon in 2016.

 Next weekend, I have my final race of the year: Heartbreaker Tailwind 10mile trail run.
 It’s a new race, but the course is mostly the same as the Heartbreak Half, so I know what I’m letting myself in for!